 Boats and Oars

 All equipment must be washed after use using soap.
-Be sure to rinse all metal parts completely to remove river water.
-This includes oarlocks and seat wheels.
-It is also vital to wash the oar grips in soap.
+Be sure to rinse all metal parts completely to remove river water and debris.
+Please, rinse off any debris off the boat before using the sponges with soap to keep the soapy water as clean as possible.
+Be sure to thoroughly rinse oarlocks and seat wheels.

 - Use the scouring sponge to remove the dirt from the grip